Possible Formation of a Perfect Fluid in $pp$, $p$-Pb, Xe-Xe and Pb-Pb Collisions at the Large Hadron Collider Energies: A Color String Percolation Approach: Results and Discussion

-In Fig.~\ref{fig2}, we have plotted the initial percolation temperature ($T_{\rm initial}$) as a function of final state charged particle multiplicity.
-As seen in the previous figure, we see a clear dependency of~$T_{\rm initial}$ on $dN_{\rm ch}/d\eta$.
-For large values of charged particle multiplicity, the initial percolation temperature is high.
-This is a confirmation of the fact that for large charged particle multiplicity, the initial energy density must be high, thus the initial percolation temperature will be high as well.
+In Fig.~\ref{fig2}, we have plotted the initial percolation temperature ($T$) as a function of final state charged particle multiplicity.
+As seen in the previous figure, we see a clear dependency of~$T$ on $\langle dN_{\rm ch}/d\eta \rangle$.
+For large values of charged particle multiplicity, we observe higher initial percolation temperature.
+This is a confirmation of the fact that the initial energy density must be high for large charged particle multiplicity, thus the initial percolation temperature will be high as well.
 This is also true in Bjorken's hydrodynamic picture and also from experimental measurements of initial energy density \cite{Bjorken:1982qr,Adler:2004zn,Adams:2004cb,Adam:2016thv}.
 The dotted line represents the hadronization temperature obtained from statistical thermal model~\cite{Becattini:2010sk}, which is also around the critical temperature predicted by lattice QCD calculations for a deconfinement transition \cite{Borsanyi1,Borsanyi2}.
-The initial temperature for the events with $dN_{\rm ch}/d\eta$ $\leq$ 10 has lower values compared to the hadronization temperature, which could be an indication of no-QGP scenario.
-The obtained initial temperature for most central Pb-Pb collisions is similar to the temperature obtained from the measurements of direct photon spectra by ALICE at the LHC~\cite{Adam:2015lda}.
+The initial temperature for the events with $\langle dN_{\rm ch}/d\eta \rangle$ $\leq$ 20 has lower values compared to the hadronization temperature, which could be an indication of no-QGP scenario.